Ditectrev/DP-203/README.md

 - [x] Create an external table mat contains a subset of columns from the Parquet files.
 - [ ] Use Snappy compression for the files.

-### CORRECT TEXT You have an Azure Data Factory pipeline that contains a data flow.
+### You have an Azure Data Factory pipeline that contains a data flow.
 The data flow contains the following expression.

 ![Question 158](images/question158.jpg)